A Student’s Story: Critical Care Travel Nurse Turns Her Career to Teaching

-Students entering our RN to BSN program with a diploma in nursing or an associate degree in nursing plus an unencumbered registered nurse (RN) license will automatically be awarded 60 credit hours for their U.S. license and original nursing curriculum, including foundational courses.
+- Students entering our RN to BSN program with a diploma in nursing or an associate degree in nursing, plus an unencumbered registered nurse (RN) license, will automatically be awarded 60 credit hours for their U.S. license and original nursing curriculum, decreasing the total time and cost it will take to complete your BSN degree.

 The curriculum of the RN to BSN online program is based on contemporary issues in health care today.
 Nurses study the improvement of health care, creating quality patient outcomes and how to foster strategic change in the health care delivery system.
 Embedded in the American Sentinel nursing curriculum is an emphasis on quality of care as guided by nursing-sensitive indicators.